 Note: If Tableau Catalog is enabled on your site, you can use quick search to find databases and tables (also called external assets) that are not embedded.
 Starting in 2019.3, Tableau Catalog is available in the Data Management Add-on to Tableau Server and Tableau Online.
 For more information, see "About Tableau Catalog" in the Tableau Server or Tableau Online Help.

 As you type, the top items that match your search text appear.
 These brief results show limited details, such as the number of page views for each item.

-Press the Enter key, or select See all results, to see the full page of search results.
+Press Enter key to see the full page of search results.
 To display more details, select View As > List.
 The details provided about each result, such as the date it was last modified and the number of times it has been viewed, help you find the freshest and most popular items.

 Click the tabs at the top of the page to show results for each type.
 Use the Sort By options to order items by general properties, like name, and type-specific properties, like certification status for data sources.
 Further refine your search with the filters on the right side of the page.